 Although the last undergraduate college to be built we have the dubious distinction of being the first to be completely demolished and rebuilt, with the present buildings (definitely 'up market' this time) opening in the early 2010s and occupying roughly the same footprint as the previous site.

 So Grizedale has come a long way over these 40+ years, and no doubt will be scaling even further heights in the years to come, not least as it builds on its current success in the sporting arena - but there again, that is only to be expected of the college which represented Lancaster University at the inter-universities football tournament held at Wembley Stadium in the late 1990s when we made it through to the finals.

 Right: Grizedale College Principals (reading from left to right): Jim Wood, Paul Warren, Bob Bliss and Patrick Montague

 Paul is our Head of Philanthropy at Lancaster University.
-In addition to his day job Paul has also become a Lancaster University Pioneer, joining a group of dedicated philanthropists committed to the well being of the University.
-Paul has considerable experience in philanthropic endeavours and comes to the University having completed several successful fundraising campaigns in the UK, Ireland and the USA.
-He has specialised in Higher Education and Arts based fundraising and has worked in the charity sector too
+In addition to his day job, Paul has also become a Lancaster University Pioneer, joining a group of dedicated philanthropists committed to the wellbeing of the University.
+Paul has considerable experience in philanthropic endeavours and comes to the University having completed several successful fundraising campaigns in the UK, Ireland, America and Asia.
+He has specialised in Higher Education and Arts based fundraising and has worked in the charity sector too.

 Paul is a graduate with a BA in English Literature and a Postgraduate Diploma in Law.